Leaky Gut, Candida and Autoimmune Disease

-Did you know that if you are dealing with either Candida overgrowth or an autoimmune disease, there’s a good chance you could be dealing with the other as well?
-In working with thousands of patients, I found it to be incredibly common for Candida and autoimmune disease to go hand in hand because Candida overgrowth is not only very widespread, it actually sets you on the path to autoimmunity.
+Did you know that if you are dealing with either Candida overgrowth or an autoimmune disease, there’s a good chance you could be dealing with the other as well through a leaky gut?
+In working with thousands of patients, I found it to be incredibly common for Candida and autoimmune disease to go hand in hand.
+That’s because Candida overgrowth is not only very widespread, it actually sets you on the path to autoimmune disease.

-Unfortunately, these conditions are both frequently missed by conventional medicine doctors.
-As I write in my book, The Autoimmune Solution, it takes an average of 5 years and 6-10 doctors to receive an autoimmune diagnosis, and doctors often write off the symptoms of Candida overgrowth as signs of stress, aging, or simply being a woman.
-This is because the common symptoms, tend to be vague, impact multiple areas of the body, and they can overlap with other symptoms of chronic conditions such as autoimmunity.
+Unfortunately, all these conditions are frequently missed by conventional medicine doctors.
+As I write in my book, The Autoimmune Solution, it takes an average of 5 years and 6-10 doctors to receive an autoimmune disease diagnosis, and doctors often write off the symptoms of Candida overgrowth as signs of stress, aging, or simply being a woman.
+Many of them don’t even acknowledge leaky gut!
+This is because the common symptoms of Candida overgrowth and leaky gut tend to be vague, impact multiple areas of the body, and they can overlap with other symptoms of chronic conditions such as autoimmune disease.

-However, once you identify Candida overgrowth as the cause of your symptoms and the role it plays in autoimmunity, you can overcome it in a few simple steps, and eliminate your symptoms.
-In this way, you will also and put yourself on the path to reversing or preventing autoimmunity.
+However, once you identify Candida overgrowth as the cause of your symptoms and the role it plays in leaky gut autoimmune disease, you can overcome it in a few simple steps, and eliminate your symptoms.
+In this way, you will also and put yourself on the path to reversing or preventing autoimmune disease.

-So let’s dig into what Candida overgrowth is and how it can lead to autoimmunity, as well as how to overcome it with dietary and lifestyle changes.
+So let’s dig into what Candida overgrowth is and how it can lead to leaky gut and autoimmune disease.
+We’ll also cover how to overcome it with dietary and lifestyle changes.

 Candida Overgrowth: What It Is, How You Get It & Symptoms